Azure/AvereSDK/docs/using_vfxt_py.md

 Use the `--upgrade` option to update the cluster’s Avere OS software.

-> Note: The cluster must have SSL access to the Avere software download site, https<!-- -->://download.averesystems.com, to obtain the new distribution.
+**NOTE:** The cluster must have SSL access to the Avere software download site, https<!-- -->://download.averesystems.com, to obtain the new distribution.
 Make sure that cluster has outbound and inbound access to this URL.
 Typically, ports 443 and 22 must be open to allow this; refer to the appendix of the vFXT installation guide for your cloud provider to learn more about required ports and whitelisted URLs.

 The `--upgrade-url` element is required.
 Supply the URL for downloading the software image (for example, https<!-- -->://download.averesystems.com).
 Optionally, use `--upgrade-non-ha` to do the upgrade in parallel instead of one node at a time – note that this option has a higher impact on customer-facing latency than the standard upgrade does.